ASJTestOrg/.github/workflow-notes/README.md

 ### Gitea
 Gitea does not currently have this feature, but it is planned for release in 1.23, though the exact release time is unknown.

+The activation should be places roughly the same spot as on github

 ## Reusable workflow
 ### Github
 Reusable workflow are workflow made to be reused by other repositories workflow, making it easier to create workflows and keeping duplicate code down.